-- Do not attempt to start the burner when excess oil has accumulated in the combustion chamber, when the heat exchanger is full of oil vapor or very hot. - Burner adjustments should only be performed by qualified oil serviceman.
+- Do not attempt to start the burner when excess oil or oil vapor has accumulated in the combustion chamber or when the heat exchanger is very hot. - 2.
+Burner adjustments should only be performed by qualified oil serviceman. - Do not attempt to view the flame while starting the burner, since pulsations which sometimes occur upon start-up can discharge hot gases through the inspection port.